 - Cristallo Resort & Spa – a member of Marriott’s The Luxury Collection chain.

-I am sure that you are aware of the fact Italy is one of the few countries who can offer a huge number of heritage sites, cultural attractions.
+I am sure that you are aware of the fact Italy is one of the few countries that can offer a huge number of heritage sites, cultural attractions.

 On the UNESCO World Heritage List, we can find 54 Italian sites.